louiswalsh/exa-onsite/PRD.md

 ---

 ## 9. Demo Narrative
-*"Here’s a specialty-focused trial monitor for Kaiser Permanente.
+*"Here's a specialty-focused trial monitor for {{redacted}}.
 On load, it pulls Oncology and shows a green API health indicator.
 Switching tabs instantly swaps cached results; Refresh clears and refetches.
 With Exa-powered search, they see which trials are running, where recruitment is strong or weak, and how to differentiate designs.
 This turns 40+ hours of manual searching into a daily live signal that saves money and drives better science."*

 ---